george-chou/CRROG/README.md

 ## Build

-Run XAMPP to run the phpmyadmin with MySQL;

-Open STS, select a workspace and follow the operations below:
+Open XAMPP to run the phpmyadmin with MySQL; Open STS, select a workspace and follow the operations below:

 Step1: [File]->[Import]->[Maven]->[Existing Maven Projects]->[Select the source code];